hanzohh/LeBron-James-Scoring-Record/README.md

 10/17/2022: LeBron needs 1326 points to surpass Kareem Abdul-Jabbar's all-time scoring record.
 Based on the data I pulled and some simple analysis, I project that LeBron James can break the all-time scoring record between 50-74 games within the season.
 This would mean from 1/28/2023 (vs. Boston Celtics) to 3/24/2023 (vs. OKC Thunders).

 Based on the average points per game, LeBron would have to play 50 games straight to break the record around 1/28/2023.
 But since LeBron James joined the Los Angeles Lakers in 2018, he has played about 68% of the season's games.
 Therefore, I predict and would put my money on LeBron James beating the all-time scoring record with the **+600 At Memphis Grizzlies on 2/28/2023 or Later**.

+**UPDATE: Lebron James broke the record vs. the OKC Thunders on 2/7/23.
+This was 7 games off from my prediction**